 Also, unless you’re a diplomatic genius, it’s likely that the pre prepared clauses, if not vague, are not exactly going to fit the debate and discussion in the room.
 When you write clauses at home, with relevant preambs and in succession, you will have a base that when the resolution writing part starts you will be able to adapt your ideas to the debate in the room.
 Once you have experience writing this stage will likely not be necessary but until that point it’s a good way to break the ice and get over your fear of writing.

-Resolution writing is a critical part of guiding your idea from opening speech to a successfully voted on resolution.
+How to write a resolution for model UN is a critical part of guiding your idea from opening speech to a successfully voted on resolution.
 The clauses are the policy you speak in written form.

 In a nutshell

 Clauses should be written:

 Especially for good rooms, make sure your operative clauses are backed by preambs.